-The Data Exchange de-identifies client data using Statistical Linkage Keys (SLK), an algorithm developed by the Australian Institute of Health and Welfare (AIHW).
-The SLK is a method that allows DSS to link clients with the service they received through a unique key, enabling two or more records belonging to the same individual to be linked.
+The Data Exchange de-identifies client data using DSS Statistical Linkage Keys (SLK).
+The DSS SLK is a method that allows DSS to link clients with the service they received through a unique key, enabling two or more records belonging to the same individual to be linked.

-The SLK algorithm creates a code consisting of the second, third and fifth characters of a person's family name, the second and third letters of the person's given name, the day, month and year of the person's date of birth and the gender of that person.
+The DSS SLK algorithm creates a code consisting of the second, third and fifth characters of a person's family name, the second and third letters of the person's given name, the day, month and year of the person's date of birth and the gender of that person.
 For example, John Smith, a male born on 14th February 1971 has an SLK of: MIHOH140219711

-Historically the Data Exchange has used standard data definitions for gender developed by the Australian Institute of Health and Welfare (AIHW), with four options:
+Historically the Data Exchange has used the following standard data definitions: